 For the past few years, Kris has been working in the gaming industry, developing systems for lotteries, race tracks, and casinos.
 Most of this work has been in C++, but he's also done some work in C# and Python.

 In 2006, Kris founded Capable Hands Technologies, Inc..
 Since then, the bulk of his time has been spent doing contract work for a former employer, but he's made a little money doing other things.

 When he is not working for employers or clients, Kris likes to experiment with a lot of programming languages and design techniques.
 Most of these experiments have no direct relation to "real work," but Kris knows that exposure to different paradigms improves programming and problem-solving abilities in all contexts.

 Kris is currently concentrating on learning more about Mac OS X Cocoa and iPhone Cocoa Touch development.
 He has sold and distributed iPhone applications through Apple's App Store.
 This hasn't made him rich yet, but he's optimistic.

 In 2007, Kris met a wonderful woman named Pebble, and in 2008 they married.
-Kris currently lives on a mountaintop in Georgia with Pebble, stepson Bailey, and five Yorkshire Terriers.
+Kris currently lives in northern Georgia with Pebble, stepson Bailey, and five little dogs.
 He's very happy there.

 Kris enjoys writing about himself in the third person.